Agricultural Education & Communications

 Welcome to Texas Tech University's Department of Agricultural Education and Communications.
-The department works closely with the College of Education and College of Mass Communications to offer a valuable degree program.
+The department works closely with the College of Education and College of Media & Communications to offer a valuable degree program.

 In addition to receiving a quality education, departmental students are part of a family-like atmosphere and attend many classes together at the university.
 Faculty members in the department use a student-centered approach to show students how to successfully function in today's fast-paced, technologically advanced job market.
 Teachers in the department know their students and are available to help students with class projects, advising and job applications.
 Support like this helps make the transition to campus life at Texas Tech an easy one.

 - April 22 - State FFA Career Development Events

 - April 24-28 - AIAEE Annual Conference

 - May 9 - Last Day of Classes